nanit/kubernetes-rabbitmq-cluster/README.md

 # kubernetes-rabbitmq-cluster

 A ready to deploy rabbitmq cluster to work on top of Kubernetes.
+It uses [rabbitmq clusterer plugin](https://github.com/rabbitmq/rabbitmq-clusterer) to achieve clustering.

 ## Requirements:
 1. Kubernetes version 1.5.X (We're using StatefulSet)
 2. kubectl configured to work with your Kubernetes API
 3. Tested on Kubernetes 1.5.2 on top of AWS (See future work)
 4. Optional - Access to your own docker repository to store your own images.
 That's relevant if you don't want to use the default images offered here.

+## Contents:

+1. A 3 nodes rabbitmq cluster as StatefulSet
+2. A rmq-cluster headless service to control the StatefulSet domain
+3. a rabbitmq service to access the cluster
+4. An optional, rabbitmq-management service to access the admin control panel

 ## Environment Variables:
 | Name                         | Default Value | Purpose                                                                  | Can be changed? |